Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Introduction

-The major contributions of the proposed work are: \begin{itemize} \item This work explores bias in the transformer based forensic systems that classify natural and GAN generated images \item The work tries to understand the impact of image compression on model bias by analyzing and comparing the model performances across uncompressed and compressed evaluation settings \item The work procures a bias evaluation corpora to analyze bias in gender, racial, affective, and intersectional domains \item The work conducts extensive bias evaluations in each of the domains using individual and pairwise evaluation measures \end{itemize}
+The major contributions of the proposed work are: \begin{itemize} \item This work explores algorithmic fairness in image forensic systems employing popular visual transformers, viz.
+ViT, CvT, and Swin for the task of distinguishing natural and GAN generated images. \item The work analyzes algorithmic fairness in four different domains such as gender, racial, affective, and intersectional domains by procuring a bias evaluation corpora. \item The work conducts extensive bias evaluation experiments using sets of individual and pairwise evaluation measures over the predictions of the forensic classifier systems, in each of the domains. \item The work also tries to understand the impact of image compression on biases in forensic classifier systems by analyzing and comparing the existence of model biases, across uncompressed and compressed evaluation settings. \end{itemize}

 The rest of the paper is organized as section \ref{sec_3bias_review} presents a brief survey on the works in literature that specifically analyze bias in image forensic tasks classifying natural and GAN generated images and explains the differences of the proposed study in the context of the works in the literature.
 Section \ref{sec_3bias_classification} discusses in detail the construction of transformer based models for the task of classifying natural and GAN images.
 Section \ref{sec_3bias_biasanalysis} explains in detail the evaluation domains, evaluation corpora, and evaluation measures used for bias analysis experiments.
-Section \ref{sec_3bias_results} present the results and discussions of both the uncompressed and compressed evaluation settings and finally section \ref{sec_3bias_conclu} presents the conclusions and future directions of the work.
+Section \ref{sec_3bias_results} presents the results and discussions of both the uncompressed and compressed evaluation settings and finally section \ref{sec_3bias_conclu} presents the conclusions and future directions of the work.